Scarabaeus1031/NEXAH/nexah/README.md

 ## 🧱 Internal structure

 ### 1. `symbolic_lexicon/`
-The central place for the **emergent symbolic notation** of NEXAH.
+The central place for the **emergent symbolic notation** of NEXAH and the integration of Codex X.

 Contains:
 - `NEXAH_SYMBOLIC_NOTATION.md` – Core definitions and abbreviations
-- `Riemann_IEEE_Connection.md` – Connection of the Riemann Critical Line (Elastic Axis) to IEEE power systems, including Schumann 7.83 Hz as Frame of Reference
+- `Riemann_IEEE_Connection.md` – Connection of the Riemann Critical Line (Elastic Axis) to IEEE power systems, including Schumann 7.83 Hz as Frame of Reference and the 4774 Bridge
 - `VISUAL_GALLERY.md` – Curated collection of all key visuals with explanations

 ### 2. `engine.py`